BrownDSI/EnvSetupLab-stencil/README.md

 ### `%debug` magic

 The easiest way to debug a Jupyter notebook is to use the `%debug` magic command.
 Whenever you encounter an error or exception, just open a new notebook cell, type %debug and run the cell.
-This will open a command line where you can test your code and inspect all variables right up to the line that threw the error.
+This will open a command line where you can execute any python command/expression at the moment that an Exception is thrown (or a breakpoint is triggered).
+For example, you can type the name of a variable to print it.
+Type **“q”** to quit the debugger when you are done.

+> `ipdb`: Ipython Debugger
+> Besides excuting python command, `ipdb` also allows you to walk between lines of code and trace code behaviors.
-Type **“n”** and hit Enter to run the next line of code (The --> arrow shows you the current position).
-Use **“c”** to continue until the next breakpoint. **“q”** quits the debugger and code execution.
-Let's do some practice!
+> Type **“n”** and hit Enter to run the next line of code (The → arrow shows you the current position).
+Use **“c”** to continue until the next breakpoint.

 ```
-# Try running this block of code
+# Try running this block of code and you will hit an Exception

 output = []
 for number in range(1,10):